 But what should your email say?
-When should you send it?
+How long after the interview should you send it?
 And what do you do if you don’t hear back?

 Today, I’ll show you how to craft the perfect interview follow-up email.
-Because when you do this right, it will instantly make you the clear favorite for any job you’re after.
+When you do this right, it will instantly make you the clear favorite for any job you’re after.

-Why sending an interview follow-up email is a critical step
+Why sending a follow-up email is a critical step

 Based on the few minutes they interact with you, your interviewer has to make a lot of important assessments.
 Do you have the right skills?
 Will you fit with the company culture?
 Are you reliable and trustworthy? etc.